Lennon Naked: Plot

 After Lennon and Yoko record what will become the album Two Virgins, they spend the night together.
 Lennon tells Shotton that he wants to live with Yoko.
 Sometime later, Lennon and Yoko hold a gallery event where Cynthia confronts him about his adulterous affair.
 Cynthia is willing to forgive Lennon, but he instead chooses Yoko.
 While Lennon is leaving, Julian is seen playing with a ball all alone, and he throws the ball at his father.
 Lennon, however, throws it away and doesn't pay attention to his son.
 Meanwhile, Derek is worried about Apple Records' financial situation and the impending release of the Beatles' eponymous double album.
-After losing patience with McCartney, Lennon and Yoko leave the meeting and go to their house, and take a picture of what will later become the cover of Two Virgins.
+After losing patience with McCartney, Lennon and Yoko leave the meeting and go to their house, and take a picture that will later become the cover of Two Virgins.

 Yoko reveals that she's pregnant, but loses the baby in a miscarriage when the police charge her with drug possession.
-After Lennon proposes to Yoko, he reveals to Yoko at a press conference that his father has had another child – David.
+After Lennon proposes to Yoko, he reveals to her at a press conference that his father has had another child – David.
 Lennon is later seen going through heroin withdrawal, and tells Shotton that Yoko is pregnant again and he needs to clean up the place.
 Shotton tells Lennon that he must do it himself, and leaves when Lennon refuses.
 Yoko suffers another miscarriage.
 In a meeting with the Beatles, Lennon announces to his partners that he is leaving the band.
 McCartney convinces Lennon not to tell the press.
 In 1970, after McCartney himself announces he is leaving the Beatles, Lennon throws rocks at McCartney's house.

-Lennon is later seen with a therapist, Arthur Janov (Allen Corduner), who has him remember when he was six years old and living in Blackpool with his parents.
+Lennon is later seen with a therapist, Arthur Janov, who has him remember when he was six years old and living in Blackpool with his parents.
 In his memories, Lennon sees his parents deciding who will keep him, and Freddie has Lennon choose for himself; Lennon chooses his father.
 However, after seeing his mother Julia leave, Lennon runs after her, and Freddie leaves.
 A traumatised Lennon recounts how he shouted to his father to go with them, and how his mother told him that he was not going to live with her, but with her sister Mimi.
 Freddie is later reunited with Lennon in the hopes of writing Lennon's biography.
 Lennon presents Freddie with his song "Mother", but loses patience with his father once again and leaves him.
-Lennon and Yoko move to New York City; as the final scene shows them getting on a plane and flying away, an onscreen text states that Lennon never returned.
+Lennon and Yoko move to New York City; as the final scene shows them getting on a plane and flying away, onscreen text states that Lennon never returned.